rajp152k/rajp152k.github.io/content/post/writing setup.md

 wasn't explicitly observable: it was a rather naïve approach towards building an online presence other than a social media profile.
-By the end of it, I was even creating my own words (thanks to my etymological interests) that I had to maintain records for in an appendix: such actions added to the esoteric nature of my intellectual interests back in the day: making whatever I published less accessible to the common folk.
+By the end of it, I was even creating my own words (thanks to my etymological interests) that I had to maintain records in an appendix: such actions added to the esoteric nature of my intellectual interests : making whatever I published less accessible to the common folk.

 ## The Present

-I am picking up the symbolic quill (I'm typing of-course) after a mental rock-bottom and inactivity of roughly a year.
-As I begin to re-enter the world and get back to trying to be an adult, I am simultaneously establishing systems in place that will help me document the lessons I gather along the way towards building myself up again.
+I am picking up the symbolic quill (I'm typing of-course) after a mental rock-bottom and inactivity (mental and physical) of roughly a year.

+As I begin to re-enter the world and get back to trying to be an adult, I wish to establish systems that will help me document the lessons while building myself up again.

-I like reading (another literary habit that's on par with writing that took a hit in my last low of life) - be it practical or non-fictional abstracts (I still don't do fiction).
+I like reading (another literary habit that's on par with writing that took a hit this past low) - be it practical or non-fictional abstracts (I still don't do fiction).
 Remembering what I've read is more important than racing through books and writing is something that explicitly helps me with:
  1. applying stylistic lessons from works that I consume
- 2. actually consolidating what I read and not just look at every book completed as a trophy but as an evolving node in a malleable network of knowledge.
+ 2. actually consolidating what I read and not just collect completions as trophies but as an evolving node in a malleable knowledge network.

-To explicitly segregate these objectives so that I can work on them independently, I've sectioned of the latter in the `buffer` subdomain of my website accessible via the `brain dump` tab above.
+To explicitly segregate these objectives so that I can work on them independently, I've sectioned the latter in the `buffer` subdomain of my website accessible via the `brain dump` tab above.

 Any time I wish to add to/prune/manipulate the knowledge network, I